lihuu/auto-colorscheme.nvim/README.en.md

 ## ⚠️ Notes

-- **macOS only**: Relies on the `defaults` command.
-On Linux/Windows the plugin exits early and does nothing.
 - **Colorscheme existence**: Themes are loaded with `pcall`; if a theme is missing, the background may change but the colorscheme will not.

 ## 📄 License